Practical advice for collecting debt from a customer

 Should your debtor fail to pay the judgement debt, you are entitled to take various forms of enforcement action to recover your money.
 These might include:

 A statutory demand provides the debtor with 21 days in which to repay.
 If this does not happen, you may be entitled to petition for the winding-up of their business if you are owed £750 or more, or bankruptcy of an individual if the debt amounts to £5,000 or more.
+This figure has increased to £10,000 as per the Government's temporary measures which will apply for the period 1 October 2021 to 31 March 2022.
 Should a winding-up or bankruptcy order be granted, your debtor’s assets will be sold for the benefit of all creditors.